 - Premature lifestyle changes and unnecessary purchases.
 When getting to a stage of being cash-flow positive, owners often first feel a sense of relief.
 Continued success then leads to confidence in looking beyond covering overhead to making a few well-earned lifestyle upgrades.
 Should they buy a new home?
 Purchase that new car?
 The issue here isn’t in the reward but in the timing.
 Especially in our 40s and 50s, it’s critical to be thoughtful about making any lifestyle changes that may not be sustainable, especially without mapping out a clear vision of the future.

 - Underestimating tax requirements over time.
-Taxes are a way of life and of business, and owners at the start-up phase often overlook the importance of hiring a professional to manage their taxes.
-There are many layers at play here, and it’s very difficult for a business owner to stay up to date on changing requirements.
-Just in the past year alone, we’ve seen many proposed changes to tax laws that could significantly impact small business owners.
-And every business is unique in its liability based on its size, location, the type of business you operate, etc. Your business plan’s financial projections can help you estimate your tax liability and a good rule of thumb is to pay quarterly taxes on your income.
+Taxes are a way of life and of business, and owners in the start-up phase often overlook the importance of hiring a professional to manage their taxes.
+With tax laws and regulations constantly changing, it can be extremely difficult for a business owner to stay up to date on requirements.
+Every business is also unique in its liability based on its size, location, the type of business you operate, etc. Your business plan’s financial projections can help you estimate your tax liability and a good rule of thumb is to pay quarterly taxes on your income.
 Another wrinkle to consider is your movement between tax brackets in your working versus your non-working years.

 - Mixing business and personal finances.
 This one also seems very obvious, but as a small business owner who manages everything day-to-day in their personal and professional lives, it can be easy to blur the lines at times for the sake of convenience.
 However, failing to keep business and personal expenses separate makes it very difficult to keep track of how much money the business is actually spending or making.
 Over time, this can lead to cash flow issues from balancing accounts, estimating appropriate taxes and calculating profits, and even impact your ability to get a business loan.